bbalage/JSCanvasGameCourse/docs/lesson2.md

 there are only two scenes, we are fine like this.

 Let's write some dummy code!
-You can comment or delete all code from the previous lesson, because we are going to do some big refactoring.
+You can comment or delete all code from the previous lesson, because we are, effectively going to wipe it off the board.

 First, create a `scene.js` file in the `js` folder, and paste the following content: